Ludwig II of Bavaria: Legacy

-Today visitors pay tribute to King Ludwig by visiting his grave as well as his castles.
-Ironically, the very castles which were causing the king's financial ruin have today become extremely profitable tourist attractions for the Bavarian state.
+Today, visitors pay tribute to Ludwig by visiting his grave as well as his castles.
+The very castles that were causing the king's financial ruin have today become extremely profitable tourist attractions for the Bavarian state.
 The palaces, given to Bavaria by Ludwig III's son Crown Prince Rupprecht in 1923, have paid for themselves many times over and attract millions of tourists from all over the world to Germany each year.

 Architecture

-Unsurprisingly, Ludwig II had a great interest in architecture.
+Ludwig had a great interest in architecture.
 His paternal grandfather, King Ludwig I, had largely rebuilt Munich.
-It was known as the 'Athens on the Isar'.
+It was known as the Athens on the Isar.
 His father, King Maximilian II, had also continued with more construction in Munich, as well as the construction of Hohenschwangau Castle, the childhood home of Ludwig II, near the future Neuschwanstein Castle of Ludwig II.
 Ludwig II had planned to build a large opera house on the banks of the Isar River in Munich.
 This plan was vetoed by the Bavarian government.
 Using similar plans, a festival theatre was built later in his reign from Ludwig's personal finances at Bayreuth.